Rohaan553/GoFish/README.md

 3. Run the command "java GoFish" in the Shell and Enjoy!
 (NOTE: If the game freezes, press any number key and it should resume.
 Erase the number you pressed when you are prompted for which player to ask).

 ## Plans For the Future
-- Make a Graphical User Interface (GUI) for the game.
 - Enable Computer players to store and remember who asked for what and use this to play strategically.
-- Fix Game-Freeze and other bugs.
+- Fix Game-Freeze, Infinite Game Loop, and other bugs.